nxlouie/nxlouie.github.io/_posts/2020-08-19-the-career-narrative.markdown

 ---
 When we come across new information, we try to piece it together in a way that makes sense.
 This is a narrative, “a spoken or written account of connected events; a story.”
 We are most familiar with the narratives presented in novels or Netflix shows.
 We are less familiar with the narratives present in our careers.

-In those careers, there are numerous situations where we are expected to deliver a compelling narrative of a situation we had a part in.
+In our careers, there are numerous situations where we are expected to deliver a compelling narrative of a situation we had a part in.
 Sometimes, we aren't even aware of what’s expected of us.
 Other times, we unknowingly sabotage our narratives in activities like resume writing, interviewing, or career planning.

 ## Comparative Narrative
 Resume writing can be a source of angst because it forces us to justify how worthy we are as professionals.
 This process involves coming up with the “major achievements” of our past experiences.